-Five top tips to help manage the inheritance tax payable on your estate
+Five inheritance tax planning tips to help manage the inheritance tax payable on your estate

 Inheritance tax (IHT) is payable on anything of value that’s left behind when you die.
 The rate is currently 40% and due on anything above the nil-rate band of £325,000 (unless your estate also qualifies for the ‘main residence allowance’ which adds £175,000 to the inheritance tax nil-rate band), so it’s important you know how it might affect you and your family and undertake some IHT planning.

 Our top inheritance tax planning tips cover some of the ways in which you can legitimately manage the IHT due on your estate – but make sure that any arrangements do not leave you struggling.
 IHT planning can be complicated, depending on your personal circumstances and the make-up of your estate, and so our independent financial planners are often asked to give advice specific on inheritance tax planning.

-- You can make gifts to UK-established charities, national museums, universities, the National Trust and certain other bodies.
+- You can make gifts to UK-established charities, national museums, universities and certain other bodies

 - You can make gifts to people getting married, up to: £5,000 from each parent of the couple, £2,500 from each grandparent or remote relative, £2,500 from bridegroom to bride (and vice versa) and between civil partners, or £1,000 from anyone else.